 6.3.
 Section 33 provides for a measured scheme in respect of former offenders, i.e. those who would be offenders as defined by Section 31 (see above) but for the fact that the sentence (or notification period under the 2001 Act) expired before the commencement of the Act or samples were not taken when they were an offender as defined.
 The Section does not apply where a period of 10 years has elapsed since the expiry of the sentence or notification period.
 It does not apply to offenders who were convicted of offences whilst a child unless the offences were tried in the Central Criminal Court (or other offences prescribed by the Minister).
-If a Superintendent, having regard to, inter alia, the previous convictions of a person, the seriousness of the offence and the duration of any term of imprisonment and the period since the expiry of the sentence determines that a sample should be taken from the former offender, a request can be made to that person to attend to give a sample.
+If a Superintendent, having regard to, inter alia, the previous convictions of a person, the seriousness of the offence and the duration of any term of imprisonment and the former offender, a request can be made to that person to attend to give a sample.
 An application may be made by the Superintendent to the District Court for an Order requiring the former offender to attend to give a sample if the Judge is of the view that it is in the interests of justice so to do.
 Failure to comply with the Order is a summary offence.